binarycounter/PkSploit/README.md

 ## Hardware Prerequisites
 * Arduino Compatible microcontroller
 * Gameboy DMG, Color, Pocket, Light (Any gameboy up until GBA)
+* Link Cable or any other way to connect the Arduino to the Gameboys Link Interface

 ## Software Prerequisites
 * Python 2.7